 - Declining population growth rate in developed countries (threat)

-As countries develop, consumers are increasing their preference for high-quality products from firms like Procter & Gamble.
-This social external factor creates opportunity for business growth in the remote or macro-environment of the consumer goods industry.
-For example, P&G can expect potential revenue increase by enhancing the quality of its products.
-On the other hand, the increasing preference for healthful products presents another growth opportunity for Procter & Gamble.
+As countries develop, consumers are increasing their preference for high-quality products from firms, like Procter & Gamble.
+This external factor creates opportunities for business growth in the remote or macro-environment of the consumer goods industry.
+For example, P&G can expect potential revenue growth by enhancing the quality of its products.
+On the other hand, the increasing preference for healthy products presents another growth opportunity for Procter & Gamble.
 The company can improve the health impact of its consumer goods accordingly.
-Despite such opportunities, Procter & Gamble experiences the threat of a declining population growth rate in many developed countries.
-This sociocultural external factor reduces long-term business growth potential in developed markets.
-In this element of the PESTEL/PESTLE analysis of Procter & Gamble, strategies must account for growth opportunities, especially in developing countries.
+Despite such opportunities in this element of the PESTEL analysis, Procter & Gamble experiences the threat of declining population growth rates in many developed countries.
+This external factor reduces long-term business growth potential in developed markets.
+In this element of the PESTLE analysis of Procter & Gamble, strategies must account for growth opportunities, especially in developing countries.

 Technological Factors in Procter & Gamble’s Business

-The Procter & Gamble Company depends on technologies to support its consumer goods business.
-Also, technological advancements affect consumers’ behaviors and purchases decisions.
-Such effects of technological tools, changes and trends are identified in this element of the PESTEL/PESTLE Analysis framework.
-The following technological external factors are significant in Procter & Gamble’s remote or macro-environment:
+The Procter & Gamble Company depends on technology to support its consumer goods business.
+Also, technological advancements affect consumers’ behaviors and purchase decisions.
+Such effects of technological tools, changes, and trends are identified in this element of the PESTLE/PESTEL analysis.
+The following technological factors are significant in Procter & Gamble’s remote or macro-environment:

 - Business automation (opportunity)